ACR Winter Rheumatology Symposium

 • After claiming CME, you will be asked if you wish to claim ABIM MOC.
 If you select Yes, you will be prompted to enter or confirm your MOC Diplomate Number and date of birth.
 Then you will select areas of key learning and enter a reflective statement.

-The deadline to claim CME credit and MOC points for Winter Rheumatology Symposium 2025 is (to be announced).
+The deadline to claim CME credit and MOC points for Winter Rheumatology Symposium 2025 is December 31, 2025.

 Credit claiming is available after the activity starts.